w3c/did-wg/index.md

 ### What happens if the objections are upheld?

-There will be no official Decentralized Identifier standard for the forseeable future.
+There will be no official Decentralized Identifier standard for the foreseeable future.
 If the objections are upheld, the specification will be sent back to the DID Working Group for "further work".
 The further work will be determined by negotiating with the objectors on what they want to see changed in the